 Crystal was a typical young adult.
 She went to college with no emergency savings.
 Soon after she got to college, her car was broken into, and she had no funds to repair it.
-Like 3/4 of young adults, Crystal had a credit card.
+Like 3⁄4 of young adults, Crystal had a credit card.
 She put the repairs on her credit card!

 Unfortunately, Crystal did NOT realize how the interest or extra charges on her credit card would add up.
 Pretty soon Crystal was stuck in debt.
-Almost all of Crystal's payments went to her extra charges.
+Because she was only paying the minimum, almost all of Crystal's payments went to her extra charges.
 Crystal could hardly make a dent in her debt!